"SMART SAVINGS" Coverage when both spouses, or partners, work for the County

 June 1, 2008 for DAI members

 Q: May I opt-out of Smart Savings?

-A: You cannot opt out unless you are one of the retirees who enrolled in the program voluntarily.
-Although under current County rules, you and your spouse or partner may choose to have two individual health insurance policies instead of one family policy under Smart Savings.
+A: You cannot opt out of the program voluntarily.
+However, under current County rules, you and your spouse or partner may choose to have two individual health insurance policies instead of one family policy.

 Q: Will Smart Savings result in a reduction in health benefits?

 A: No. Smart Savings maintains the same level of benefits to the employees/retirees and their families.